 6G Class Teacher - Miss H. Hurley

 6G Teaching Assistant - Mrs G. Riches

 6G Email: firstname.lastname@example.org

 Welcome to Year 6!
 We are all looking forward to continuing and sharing in new adventures together as you all develop within your education in your final year of Primary School.
 We hope you all enjoy your time in Year 6 and if you do have any questions, please contact your class teacher using the class email address.

-PE for the Autumn Term 2021 will be every Wednesday afternoon and every Friday morning.
-An is required which includes jogging bottoms, t-shirt, jumper/hoody and trainers.
-We recommend bringing in a carrier bag too as trainers are often muddy and covered in grass, so will not be able to be worn in the classroom.
+PE for the Spring Term 2022 will be every Thursday afternoon and every Friday morning.
+A is required which includes jogging bottoms, t-shirt, jumper/hoody and trainers.
+Children in 6P will also have dance lessons every Wednesday afternoon.
 Please ensure all PE kits' are named and in school on the day that your child has PE.

 Water Bottles and Snacks

 Children are able to bring a water bottle, with water only, in to school which is clearly labelled with their name.
 These need to be placed in the designated space in your child's classroom.
 At break times, children are allowed to bring in their own healthy snack.